Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-The recommendation runs by analyzing observed user-item interactions, of which side information and knowledge are employed to uncover more hidden ones.
-In this case, models based on bipartite graphs for the recommendation are of top priority in research, considered as the basis of the expansion of those for general graphs and knowledge graphs.
-According to the taxonomy of user-item interactions in Sec.\ref{information}, Secs.~\ref{without:dynamics} and \ref{with:dynamics} retrospect recommendation models based on bipartite graph embedding techniques for static user-item interactions and temporal user-item interactions, respectively.
+To reveal user's preferences for items, recommendation models are generally run by analyzing user-item relations which are directly recorded in observed user-item interactions and also can be uncovered with side information or knowledge.
+As the bedrock, recommendation models based on bipartite graphs are of top priority in research, which can be generalized to recommendation models based on general graphs or knowledge graphs.
+According to the taxonomy of user-item interactions (illustrated in Secs.\ref{information}), Secs.~\ref{without:dynamics} and \ref{with:dynamics} retrospect recommendation models based on bipartite graph embedding techniques for static user-item interactions and temporal user-item interactions, respectively.